sid94/Computer-Security/Assignment4/README.md

 Genpass program will continuously be running in a loop asking the user to add more and more id and passwords.

-verify pass will verify the id and password with the data stored in the password file
+verify pass will verify the id and password with the data stored in the password file and give out the result.
+Once the result is displayed the program will exit.